 Here’s where my beautiful grandma comes into the story.
 One day, grandma told me she liked my boots and said that maybe she’d borrow them sometime.
 I either told her okay or told her where to buy some.
 I cannot remember but both of those come to mind.

 And I seem to recall asking grandma if she borrowed my boots.
 But I honestly can’t remember what she said.
-After all, this IS about 34 years ago.
-And some things just aren’t important to remember, (until you want to remember so you can write a story).
+After all, this IS more than 34 years ago.
+Some things just aren’t important to remember, (until you want to remember so you can write a story).

 My grandma was an amazing woman who emigrated from Russia to France, then from France to America.
 That’s a beautiful story for another day.
 People were just… well… so beautifully different back then.